fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 }
 ```

-But if you allow for passing a controller account in the contructor this is no better than allowing anyone to create their own instance from your code in the first place.
+But if you allow for passing a controller account in the constructor this is no better than allowing anyone to create their own instance from your code in the first place.
 So we need a different approach.

 ## <a name="hard"/> The hard solution

-If you control the underlying chain you can add a [chain extension](https://use.ink/macros-attributes/chain-extension) that will return the owner of a particular code hash stored on-chain, make it availiable to your contract and check if the caller is indeed the owner.
+If you control the underlying chain you can add a [chain extension](https://use.ink/macros-attributes/chain-extension) that will return the owner of a particular code hash stored on-chain, make it available to your contract and check if the caller is indeed the owner.
 You won't always have that luxury, not to mention that creating, testing and pushing chain updates is, even in Substrate, a very delicate and time-consuming operation.

 Therefore we won't discuss this approach here, instead we will focus on what can be implemented with a smart contract based solution.